'96 (film): Remakes

-Rumoured sequel
+Sequel

-In February 2022, reports have been surfaced that Prem Kumar had developed the idea for a sequel which could be materialised, and Vijay Sethupathi and Trisha reported to reprise their characters from the original.
+In February 2022, reports surfaced that Prem Kumar had developed the idea for a sequel which could materialise, and Vijay Sethupathi and Trisha were reported to reprise their characters from the original.
 Contradicting the reports, Kumar had claimed that no such sequel is in the offering.

+While giving interviews to both Tamil and Telugu media as part of Meiyazhagan promotions in the year 2024, Kumar revealed that his next film would mostly be a sequel to '96.
+Despite his initial reluctance, the director has finally made a decision to pursue a sequel because of the love and reaction the movie has garnered from viewers over the years.
+However, it is still unpredictable whether the sequel would again feature a sad ending in contrast to the audience's hopes and pleas for a happy ending.